 Â For example, in areas with a high cost of living, it may be more challenging to accumulate wealth compared to sites with a lower cost of living.

-Ultimately, the amount of wealth an individual should have by age 40 is a personal and subjective matter, and there is no one-size-fits-all answer.
+Ultimately, the wealth an individual should have by age 40 is personal and subjective, and there is no one-size-fits-all answer.

 Â Itâ€™s essential to develop a personalized financial plan that considers your unique financial situation, goals, and priorities and makes the most of your